bijancamp/createRSeed/README.md

 |`tol`| units from the provided 𝑅²

 #### Value
-Returns `closestR`, an R matrix that has the closest coefficient of determination to the provided 𝑅².
+Returns `closestR`, an 𝐑 matrix that has the closest coefficient of determination to the provided 𝑅².

 #### References